-What is the role of the police in supporting improved
+What is the role of the police in supporting improved mental health outcomes?

 On occasion the police, mental health and ambulance services are required to work together to ensure the best and safest outcome for service users.
 The Mental Health Act (MHA) provides police with specific powers.